Audi RS3 review (2025) : the five-cylinder driven on road and track

 How does it drive?

 But back on the road, RS Individual mode is the one to opt for, with far greater scope for customising the modes.
 It’s especially useful if you opt for the top-spec Carbon Vorsprung with its adaptive suspension setup that allows the RS3 to have a particularly compliant ride.
 This is most impressive around town, as despite the large 19-inch alloy wheels and VERY low-profile tyres, the ride quality is impressive, even at speed on rougher surfaces.
-I currently run a standard Audi A3 as a long-termer on CAR’s sister website Parkers, and wish the ride quality was half as good as it is on this RS3.
-What it rides like with the standard suspension setup remains to be seen, though.

-The 2.5-litre engine is packed full of character, and the fact Audi has managed to make it compliant with the latest emission regulations – and be even louder than before courtesy of its more raucous exhaust system – makes it a real delight, with so much more character than its four-cylinder rivals.
-It’s a particularly satisfying car to drive quickly, soon building up confidence to carry more and more speed through a bend.
-Only at the very upper limits do you feel the smallest bit of understeer.
+The fact Audi has managed to make it compliant with the latest emission regulations – and be even louder than before courtesy of its more raucous exhaust system – makes it a real delight, with so much more character than its four-cylinder rivals.
+You can almost understand why the S3 uses augmented sounds to emulate its bigger brother.

-You’ll want to have a go with the RS3’s ‘Torque Rear’ drift mode.
-It will get sideways, and with less effort than it did previously, but all feels a bit too designed for Instagram.
+If you want a bit more movement, you’ll want to have a go with the RS3’s ‘Torque Rear’ drift mode.
+We tested it on track, and found it will get sideways, and with less effort than it did previously, but all feels a bit too designed for Instagram.
 It’s not as satisfying knowing that the car is basically there to try and help you drift.
-The only (small) thing I’m not a fan of is the gearbox.
-It’s just a bit too keen at times to change down when you want to drive quickly, but not ridiculously so.
-It can be a touch jerky at times, too.
+We didn’t use it as much when running winters earlier this year.

 What about the interior?

 While Audi changed practically nothing with the A3 and S3’s interior for the latest update, things are slightly more different with the RS3.
 The first big change is the steering wheel, which now has a flat top as well as the usual flat bottom.
 It’s got the two red ‘RS’ driving buttons on it and the shape is great to hold, even in harder cornering, but is let down by cheap-feeling and awkward-to-use buttons for the media and cluster.
 Flicking between screens and menus is a pain in the backside, often requiring a few goes to get to the screen you want.
 It’s another example of things being changed for the sake of it – and irritating considering a regular A3 and S3 keep conventional switchgear that works perfectly fine.
+Jumping back into our S3 was a relief in some ways.

 The carbon-backed bucket seats – the same as you get on the new RS6 GT – are also terrific.
 They’re supportive and very comfortable, yet look amazing and are trimmed in a brilliant honeycomb Alcantara structure.
 For £2,000, they’re a must.